 Set a conversational tone: When possible, find a non-threatening way to establish rapport.
 If the subject is wearing a T-shirt bearing the logo of a sports team, a musical artist or a political cause, use that as an ice breaker.
 “I see you’re a Yankees fan.
 Wasn’t that last game blah blah blah?”

-It’s okay to ask for clarification: When I first started interviewing, I felt really dumb.
-When subjects talked about stuff that I didn’t understand, I was afraid to ask them to explain or repeat the statement because it would reveal me as a fraud.
-No more!
-Now I just admit that I’m dumb.
-Even when I’ve spent hours doing background research in preparation for an interview, there’s so much I don’t know.
+It’s okay to ask for clarification: When I first started interviewing, I worried about looking dumb.
+When subjects talked about stuff that I didn’t understand, I was afraid to ask them to explain or repeat the statement.
+I felt like an imposter.
+But over time, I realized it was fine for me to admit I was learning.
+Even when I’ve spent hours doing background research in preparation for an interview, there’s still stuff I’m unaware of.
+It’s okay to admit that.
 Can you repeat that?
 Can you explain that again?
 Hmmm, I’m not sure I understand.
 How would you explain that to your kid or to your mother?

 Ask follow up questions: Sometimes, you have to dig a little bit more.
 A couple of questions might be in order.
 Help your subject to complete the thought.
 They are in their own heads and usually don’t realize that information is missing.